ZDATE_LARGE_TIME_DIFF

 Reason and Prerequisites

-This is a side effect of a program correction contained in the SAP kernel.
+of a program correction contained in the SAP kernel.

 The error occurs in Release 4.6D after you import patch level 944.